Natural gas-powered stove with flames

 Miriam Aczel

 In December 2020, Oakland passed an ordinance banning natural gas in all new buildings.
 Residences and businesses will need to electrify, meaning that they must switch their fossil-fueled appliances with ones that run on electricity.
-This move will help Oakland meet its climate goals—which includes eliminating natural gas in new and existing buildings by 2040—as part of its Equitable Climate Action Plan (ECAP).
+This move will help Oakland meet its climate goals—which includes eliminating natural gas in new and existing buildings by 2040—as part of its Equitable Climate Action Plan (ECAP) (PDF).

 The shift towards electrification is happening statewide.
 California’s Energy Code, commonly known as Title 24, establishes energy efficiency standards for newly constructed and existing buildings.
 One of the most stringent building codes in the U.S., Title 24 seeks to promote energy-saving construction practices, improve occupant comfort, and minimize environmental impact.